This Gluten-Free Vegan Apple Bread is fruity and fragrant, super easy to make and perfect for sharing!

-Scroll down to the bottom of the post for the full recipe including measurements and instructions.
+Scroll down to the bottom of the post for the full recipe.

 - Place the coconut oil, coconut sugar, apples, vanilla, cinnamon and salt in a pan.